- How can the Lamont Summer Intern Program help me?

 - What additional requirements are you looking for in an applicant?

-A minimum of two semesters of college-level chemistry, if selecting geochemistry or chemical oceanography research.
+A minimum of two semesters of college-level chemistry, if selecting geochemistry research.

-A minimum of three semesters of college-level physics, if selecting geophysics research.
+A minimum of three semesters of college-level physics, if selecting geophysics or atmospheric sciences research.

 A minimum of two semesters of college-level geology, if selecting geology research.